"I CAN" mortgage

 Don’t expect miracles, but the right borrower wanting the right loan may get approved with a sub-600 FICO score.

 And remember: The higher your score, the lower your mortgage rate typically is.
+With a lower rate you’ll get a lower monthly payment.

 New American Funding FAQ